Thermodynamic topology optimization for hardening materials: Numerical results

-Furthermore, the plastic strains are even lower for hardening than for ideal plasticity.
+Furthermore, the plastic strains are even lower for hardening than for quasi non-hardening.
 This is caused by the yield criterion $r$ which allows the stresses to increase in a defined manner with hardening.
-Therefore, the plots also show a greater stiffness especially for exponential hardening. \re{Structures with a higher stiffness are thus more similar to elastically optimized structures, cf. the clamped beam in \figref{fig:pic_3DCantilever_tto_compare_chi} with exponential hardening.}
+Therefore, the plots also show a greater stiffness during the increase of the hardening parameters with exponential, linear hardening I and II.
+Structures with a higher stiffness are thus more similar to elastically optimized structures, cf. the clamped beam in \figref{fig:pic_3DCantilever_tto_compare_chi} with linear hardening II.

-It is remarkable that sometimes plastic optimizations converge in less iteration steps than the elastic optimizations\re{, cf. \figref{fig:plot_u3_stiffness}.} \re{The number of convergence iterations is a major factor for the difference in computation time in plastic and elastic optimizations.
-This can be seen by comparing the runtimes for elastic and plastic optimizations with \num{1} loop in \tabref{tab:convergenceRuntime}.
+It is remarkable that sometimes optimizations with hardening materials converge in less iteration steps than the elastic optimizations, cf. \figref{fig:plot_u3_stiffness} especially for the MBB.
+The number of convergence iterations is a major factor for the difference in computation time in hardening including and elastic optimizations.
+Additionally, our novel surrogate model enables us to save numerical cost by reducing the number of necessary FEM simulations per iteration due to the missing path-dependence.
+Nevertheless, it is obvious that computation time also increases with the number of Newton iterations within the monolithic FEM simulations.
+Both can be seen by comparing the runtimes for elastic and hardening material including optimizations in \tabref{tab:convergenceRuntime}.

-It is obvious that computation time also increases with the number of loops (cf. \tabref{tab:convergenceRuntime} for \num{3} loops) which remain less than \num{5} loops in our method.} Therefore, with the surrogate model the needed computational resources for a plastic optimization \re{is comparable to an elastic optimization which is applicable in engineering practice.}
+Here, the average of FEM iterations for optimizations accounting for hardening including models is typically less than \num{5} and therefore significantly lower than the cost for additional FEM simulations for incremental loading in each optimization iteration with classic plasticity models.
+Therefore, with the surrogate model the needed computational resources for a optimization including hardening materials is comparable to an elastic optimization in general which is applicable in engineering practice.
+The runtime and number of average FEM iterations are noticeably higher for the clamped beam with quasi non-hardening material.
+The reason for this exception is the need for additional damping activations.

 \FloatBarrier